greenbowserORG/KONTINUERLIG/README.md

 A simple, continuous integration helper 🇸🇪

 KONTINUERLIG is a lightweight tool designed to streamline your CI/CD pipeline by automating common, repetitive tasks.
-It's meant to be used alongside your existing CI provider, not as a replacement.
+It's meant to be used alongside your existing CI provider, not as a replacemednt.

 ## 🚀 Features